O'Connor Knights FC

-O’Connor Knights Soccer Club is an Australian semi-professional football club based in the northern Canberra suburb of O'Connor, Australian Capital Territory.
+O’Connor Knights Soccer Club is an Australian semi-professional soccer club based in the northern Canberra suburb of O'Connor, Australian Capital Territory.
 Founded in 1997 by North Canberra's Croatian community, the club currently competes in the National Premier Leagues Capital Football ACT.
 The Knights have won two Federation Cups and secured two ACT second division titles.

 History

 Founded in 1997 by Canberra's Croatian community in North Canberra, O’Connor Knights is the second soccer club in Canberra with Croatian heritage (alongside Canberra Croatia FC in Deakin).
 O’Connor Knights previously competed at the top level of ACT soccer between the years of 2004 and 2009 but has spent the majority of its existence in the second division of ACT football.

 O’Connor Knights has regularly competed in Croatian Cup (Australia & New Zealand), one of the oldest ethnic soccer tournaments in Australia, founded in 1974.
 The Knights won the national tournament, which was being hosted by Canberra Deakin, in 2004.